chrysg0/BSE_Template_Portfolio/index.md

 # Final Milestone
 Since my second milestone, I have setup email notifications to the facial recognition Python code.
 I modified the code by adding my Twilio SendGrid API key, domain and email address .
 I saw my name "Chrystopher" in the terminal, followed by "Take a picture" to indicate that the Rasberry Pi camera was taking a picture, and then "Status Code: 202" to indicate that the email had been sent.
 This email contained my name and a photo attachment.

 One of the challenges faced in the third milestone was trying to understand the error in my code.
+I overcame this by using documentation from Twilio.

 If I had more time, the following steps would be taken in the next milestone:
-- Emotion Recognition.
+- Emotion Recognition

 ![Headstone Image](IMG_0421.png)